it-teaching-abo-akademi/autonomic-software-and-systems-team_burner/README.md

 ### In the works
 - Using Dijkstra's algorithm with the map topology to determine the shortest path to the current destination while still following the traffic rules (i.e. driving on the right side of the road and not going offroad except when explicitly instructed, etc.).

+### Needed
+- Detecting and reacting to crash threats.
+- Getting the car back on the path after a crash.
+- Taking traffic lights better into account.
+At the moment the car often stops on the pedestrian crossing, which is quite bad.
+- Adaptive steering.
+The car wobbles a lot at higher speeds.